 - Remove the chicken from the fridge 30 minutes before putting it in the oven.
 Stuff the ginger slices that you used for marinating into the chicken.

 - Pre-heat the oven, and put the chicken in when it has come up to temperature.
-I highly suggest using a rack so that there is proper airflow to allow the chicken to crisp up a bit.
-If you don’t have a rack, you can crunch up foil into little balls to hold it up.
+I highly suggest using a rack so that there is proper airflow under the chicken to allow it to crisp up a bit.
+If you don't have a rack, you can crunch up foil into little balls and rest the chicken on top of it.

 - Create the Basting Sauce.
 Cook the remaining marinade over the stovetop and add honey or maple syrup at the very end to sweeten and slightly thicken it.

 - Basting.
 This is where the magic begins.
-In the first 20 minutes of the roasting the chicken will release its oil from the skin.
-Use a brush and baste the chicken with the drippings for the first hour, every 20 mins.
-After the hour mark baste with the basting sauce every 10 minutes, approximately 2-3 times.
+In the first 20 minutes of the roasting, the chicken will release its oil from the skin.
+Use a brush and baste the chicken with the drippings for the first hour every 20 mins.
+(If your chicken doesn't have oil drippings, you can use a tablespoon of oil and baste it with that.)
+After the hour mark, baste the chicken with the basting sauce every 10 minutes, approximately 2-3 times or until the marinade is finished.

 Cooking time will always be different and vary for everyone depending on how the oven temperatures are and big the chicken is.